-676 geomagnetic signposts may contribute to identifying crucial stopover landscapes before 677 crossing ecological barriers, although evidence for this hypothesis is not yet available.
-678 679 IV.
-UNSOLVED QUESTIONS 680 Regarding the biological significance of magnetic cues for the decision-making process in 681 songbirds, several significant knowledge gaps remain.
-682 (1) How can juvenile migratory songbirds react to (fuelling, restlessness) and correct for 683 (direction) virtual/physical geomagnetic map displacements, although they have never 684 experienced those conditions before?
-685 (2) How are the different compass systems (sun, polarisation pattern, stars, magnetic) 686 calibrated and what is the hierarchy between the different compass systems (Table S1)?
-687 (3) When, where, how and how often do birds use geomagnetic map cues during stopover and 688 flight for their migratory decisions?
-689 (4) How do birds use their compasses, including the magnetic compass, during active 690 migratory flight?
-691 (5) Do magnetic cues play a role in the birds' decisions to interrupt migratory endurance 692 flights, i.e. in landing decisions?
-693 694 V. CONCLUSIONS 695 (1) Magnetic cues can significantly influence the decision-making processes of songbirds birds decide to land (e.g. Rüppel et al., 2023), our current knowledge on the biological importance of magnetic cues on these decisions is very limited.
-We speculate that
+IV.
+UNSOLVED QUESTIONS

+Regarding the biological significance of magnetic cues for the decision-making process in songbirds, several significant knowledge gaps remain.

+- (1) How can juvenile migratory songbirds react to (fuelling, restlessness) and correct for (direction) virtual/physical geomagnetic map displacements, although they have never experienced those conditions before? - (2) How are the different compass systems (sun, polarisation pattern, stars, magnetic) calibrated and what is the hierarchy between the different compass systems (Table S1)? - (3) When, where, how and how often do birds use geomagnetic map cues during stopover and flight for their migratory decisions? - (4) How do birds use their compasses, including the magnetic compass, during active migratory flight? - (5) Do magnetic cues play a role in the birds' decisions to interrupt migratory endurance flights, i.e. in landing decisions?

+V. CONCLUSIONS
-696 during migration.
-The innate migratory programme provides the basis for migratory decisions,

-697 which are modulated by an interplay of intrinsic and extrinsic factors, in which magnetic cues

-698 play a role.

-(2) Magnetic cues are just one of many environmental cues, e.g. weather, stopover habitat, landmarks or celestial cues, that are available to birds.
-We should not overestimate the importance of magnetic cues in the wild, as songbirds may use other cues for their migratory decisions.

-(3) Likewise, we know that in birds, redundancy may exist and several different systems may function flexibly for the same task (e.g. sun, stars, magnetic compass direction).
-This might explain some of the variation in results obtained following magnetic manipulations in orientation cage experiments versus free-flight tracking studies in the wild, where multiple cues are available (Table S1).

-(4) Cage experiment studies are useful for demonstrating the sensory capabilities of birds, as the environment can be meticulously controlled.
+- (1) Magnetic cues can significantly influence the decision-making processes of songbirds during migration.
+The innate migratory programme provides the basis for migratory decisions, which are modulated by an interplay of intrinsic and extrinsic factors, in which magnetic cues play a role. - (2) Magnetic cues are just one of many environmental cues, e.g. weather, stopover habitat, landmarks or celestial cues, that are available to birds.
+We should not overestimate the importance of magnetic cues in the wild, as songbirds may use other cues for their migratory decisions. - (3) Likewise, we know that in birds, redundancy may exist and several different systems may function flexibly for the same task (e.g. sun, stars, magnetic compass direction).
+This might explain some of the variation in results obtained following magnetic manipulations in orientation cage experiments versus free-flight tracking studies in the wild, where multiple cues are available (Table S1). - (4) Cage experiment studies are useful for demonstrating the sensory capabilities of birds, as the environment can be meticulously controlled.
 However, we should not infer that the sensory capability of a bird in a cage equals the bird's behaviour in the wild in an ecological context.
-In general, there is little evidence of magnetic disruption leading to deficits in orientation and navigation performance in field studies.

-713 (5) There is high variability and inconsistency in the results of orientation and navigation studies in general, especially when using different species or at different locations.
-This low 714 715 level of repeatability, reproducibility and replicability might largely be attributed to high 716 natural variability in the use of magnetic cues among birds with different migratory strategies (e.g. short-distance migrants versus long-distance migrants), species, populations, locations, 717 individuals, and even within an individual (e.g. due to experience, health status, etc.), or to 718 subtle differences in experimental design or experimenters.
-This variability and the 719 contradictory results found in many studies make it difficult to draw general conclusions 720 721 regarding how wild songbirds use magnetic cues for their migratory decisions.
-(6) We hope that this review encourages researchers to improve the design of future 722 orientation and navigation experiments on all bird taxa by carefully considering the migration 723 ecology of the focal species.
-Furthermore, we hope that we have illustrated how the 724
+In general, there is little evidence of magnetic disruption leading to deficits in orientation and navigation performance in field studies - (5) There is high variability and inconsistency in the results of orientation and navigation studies in general, especially when using different species or at different locations.
+This low level of repeatability, reproducibility and replicability might largely be attributed to high natural variability in the use of magnetic cues among birds with different migratory strategies (e.g. short-distance migrants versus long-distance migrants), species, populations, locations, individuals, and even within an individual (e.g. due to experience, health status, etc.), or to subtle differences in experimental design or experimenters.
+This variability and the contradictory results found in many studies make it difficult to draw general conclusions regarding how wild songbirds use magnetic cues for their migratory decisions.

-- appropriate interpretation of orientation and navigation studies can only be made in thecontext of the species-specific migration ecology. - 727
+(6) We hope that this review encourages researchers to improve the design of future orientation and navigation experiments on all bird taxa by carefully considering the migration ecology of the focal species.
+Furthermore, we hope that we have illustrated how the appropriate interpretation of orientation and navigation studies can only be made in the context of the species-specific migration ecology.

-728 VI.
+VI.
 ACKNOWLEDGEMENTS